r4mos/youtube-dl-remote-server/README.md

 To uninstall, delete the file youtube-dl-remote-server and the directory ~/.config/ydlrs

 ## CHROME-CHROMIUM PLUGIN
-he plugin was removed from the webstore so only be installed manually.
+The plugin was removed from the webstore so only be installed manually.

 Init chrome or chromiun with --enable-easy-off-store-extension-install flag.